maxray/maxray.github.io/_posts/2020-09-01-30-days-of-running.md

 Sunday was always going to be about keeping the sequence going so just a gentle run for the minimum 2km self imposed distance.
 Legs didn't really fancy it al all although by the end of the run I probably felt better!
 I had a fancifull idea about plogging (where you pick litter and jog) but couldn't get my head around running with a litter grabber and bag... one for the future I think.

 Back to intervals tomorrow.

+#### Day 8 (Interval run 3.67km in 26.17)

+Possibly too many Sunday night drinks meant a heavy head today.. but still got out and did the run.
+Nothing to report, felt rubbish - was rubbish! :)